Last updated on September 19th, 2023

 “Sheba, and Dedan, and the merchants of Tarshish, with all the young lions thereof, shall say unto thee, Art thou come to take a spoil? hast thou gathered thy company to take a prey? to carry away silver and gold, to take away cattle and goods, to take a great spoil?” — v 13

 Sheba and Dedan are in Saudi Arabia, and although it is unclear exactly where Tarshish is, it is assumed to mean Spain, or at least a European or Western area.
 Whatever the hooks in the jaws of Magog are, it becomes obvious to these countries that the reason for the gathering of the Russian/Islamic forces is to take away the wealth of Israel.
-There is no indication that this incident is related to oil or gas supplies.
+There is no indication that this incident is related to oil or gas supplies; however, there will be something of value.
 The way that Russia sprang its surprise attack on Georgia in 2008 seems to be the same way that it will attack Israel in later years, where nobody will be prepared for it.

 It has been reported that Russia’s oil and natural gas supplies are nearing an end, and it has recently made deals with Libya – which is rich in oil and gas.
 The fact that Turkey is becoming closer to Russia, and that Russia supplies Turkey with gas may be significant.
 The spoil of Israel could very well be oil and/or natural gas supplies.